-As with any business change, one of the most important steps is to assess the current state in order to effectively build the future state.
-The assessment of the current personnel systems will rest primarily with the institutions.
-Each of the institutions is in the best position to judge what, in the current personnel systems, prohibits its ability to manage effectively its workforce.
-It is critical that the institutions’ assessments be detailed in order to understand specific problems, symptoms or limitations and to determine where the prohibition exists e.g., a statute, the local personnel rules, the civil service constraints, etc. It is suggested that the HR Directors/Academic Personnel Officers of each institution serve as the facilitator in the institution discussions as they understand the inner workings of the current personnel systems.
+Phase 1 of the University Personnel System (UPS) initiative focused on laying the groundwork for the transformation through assessing the current state of policies and processes in order to effectively build the future state.
+The assessment of the current personnel systems rested primarily with the institutions.
+Each of the institutions is in the best position to analyze the strengths and challenges of the current personnel systems that limit the institutions’ ability to manage effectively its workforce.
+The institutions provided detailed assessments and outlined where the prohibition exists e.g., a statute, the local personnel rules, the civil service constraints, etc. It was suggested that the HR Directors/Academic Personnel Officers of each institution serve as the facilitator in the institution discussions as they understand the inner workings of the current personnel systems.

 The UW System and universities, colleges, and extension key stakeholder groups are:

 - Provosts/Vice Chancellors

 - Human Resources Director/Academic Personnel Officers

 - Others as determined by the individual institution

 The institutions’ current state assessments served as a starting point to begin designing and building the framework of the future state of the new University Personnel System (UPS).

 The Office of Human Resources & Workforce Diversity (OHRWD) reviewed the current state assessment goals, suggested process, and timeline with stakeholder groups as detailed below.